virtualritz/nsi-docs/docs/wip.rst

 arguments, attributes and nodes that are marked with exclamation marks **(!)**.

-If you see a name writte dfferently below the current name and marked with **(!)** this is a change suggestion.
+If you see a name written differently below the current name and marked with **(!)** this is a change suggestion.

 Feedback on these is welcome.
 Please go to the `GitHub repository